seeker25/bcregistry-sre/gcp/terraform/docs/README.md

     title                 # Name of the custom IAM role permissions           # List of permissions assigned to the role description           # Description of the custom role

+    database_role_assignment   # Optional map of custom role assignments (roles will apply to all databases, that are listed in `project_account_bindings.auto.tfvars`) readonly               # list of ...@gov.bc.ca emails to be granted db custom roles readwrite              # list of ...@gov.bc.ca emails to be granted db custom roles admin                  # list of ...@gov.bc.ca emails to be granted db custom roles
 4. Merging the new branch into main will trigger 'terraform plan'
 5. Output of terraform plan can be reviewed in https://app.terraform.io/app/BCRegistry/workspaces/gcp-iam/runs
 6. If no errors are present, and if Terraform state changes are as expected, 'terraform apply' can be executed for the run in the UI (will either need permissions to access or ask SRE team to review)